-Photosynthesis is a process where the organism uses the light energy and other required components (such as carbon dioxide) to create food.
+Photosynthesis is a process where the organism uses light energy and other required components (such as carbon dioxide) to create food.
 Organisms that use photosynthesis are termed as autotrophs, meaning “self-nourishing”.
 This process was started billions of years ago when the earth had just microscopic organisms that were similar to today’s blue-green bacteria or cyanobacteria.
-Back then, the earth didn’t have any oxygen and it was these organisms that kickstarted the rise of oxygen levels in the atmosphere.
+Back then, the earth didn’t have any oxygen and it was these organisms that kick-started the rise of oxygen levels in the atmosphere.
 Eventually, photosynthesis was adopted by more complex organisms over the course of time.
-Find out how modern day plants use photosynthesis.

-Photosynthesis is a process where organisms produce their own food with the aid of light energy.
+The process where organisms produce their own food with the aid of light energy is called Photosynthesis.
 Most plants and some microorganisms use this process to produce their own food.
 They are usually the primary producers on the food chain.
 This process is very vital for the survival of everything on planet earth.
 A testament to this can be seen in the fossils roughly 65 million years ago.
-The dinosaurs were wiped out due to an asteroid that impacted the earth and sent a huge amount of dust and other materials that blocked out the sunlight for millenia.
+The dinosaurs were wiped out due to an asteroid that impacted the earth and sent a huge amount of dust and other materials that blocked out the sunlight for millennia.

-To learn more photosynthesis in higher plants or related topics, please login to BYJU’s website or subscribe to our YouTube channel.
+BYJU’S provide you best study resource that will guide you to percept the concepts clearly.
+To learn more about photosynthesis in higher plants or related topics by videos and animations please register with BYJU’s website or subscribe to our YouTube channel.